Approx. Time Difference

 Students who withdraw after the withdrawal deadline may be liable for unrecoverable housing and other costs incurred by UCEAP.

-The studio apartments are equipped with a kitchenette with basic kitchen equipment and utensils.
+The FU-BEST studio apartments each include a fully-equipped kitchen.
 No meals are provided in this housing option.

 If you choose the homestay option, you have two meals included each day (breakfast and dinner), seven days a week.
 You will usually have access to kitchen facilities at your homestay for additional cooking.
 If you are staying in a homestay, you are a guest of your host family.
 As such, you should clearly communicate with them on eating schedules and whether you plan on missing any meals.